Structural properties of the first-order transduction quasiorder: Local properties of FO transductions

-We now establish a normal form for first-order transductions that captures the local character of first-order logic.
-The normal form is based on Gaifman's Locality Theorem and uses only \emph{strongly local formulas}, while the basic-local formulas are handled by subset complementations.
-The normal form (\cref{thm:normal}) states that every transduction $\mathsf T$ is subsumed by the composition of a copying operation $\mathsf C$, an immersive transduction $\mathsf T_{\rm imm}$ and a perturbation $\mathsf P$, that is $\mathsf T\leq \mathsf P\circ\mathsf T_{\rm imm}\circ\mathsf C$, and that the copy operation can be omitted if $\mathsf T$ is non-copying.
+We now establish a normal form for first-order transductions that captures the local character of first-order logic and further study the properties of immersive transductions.
+The normal form is based on Gaifman's Locality Theorem and uses only \emph{strongly local formulas}, while the basic-local sentences are handled by subset complementations.
+This normal form will be one of the main tools to establish results in the paper.